 Meniscus Tear Symptoms

-Soon after, you will likely have difficulty straightening your knee and experience other movement restrictions.
-If you are experiencing any of these symptoms, you should see a doctor right away.
+If you are experiencing any of these symptoms, you should seek medical help right away.
 You can cause more damage to your meniscus by continuing to move and put weight on it.
 The longer you wait, the more serous your injury may become so it is imperative you get the medical attention you need as soon as humanly possible.

 Diagnosing Torn Meniscus